WED-2023/207851064_214179012_assignment2/README.md

 - Game Over screen with final score and “New Game” button
 - Easy login and registration option
 - Nevigation in the website is quite easy with the HOME and ABOUT buttons that get you to home page and show you whatever you need to know about the game.
-- Config screen which is understandable and easy to choose.
+- Config screen which is understandable.

 ## Website Author
 The site and game were created by: